Celebrating St. Patrick's Day?

 Getting a DUI is not only dangerous, but also expensive and will impact your auto insurance rates

-St. Patrick’s Day is considered one of the heaviest drinking holidays, and this year it falls on a Friday which could lead to more revelers celebrating – and more impaired drivers on the roadways.
-NW Insurance Council urges all who choose to celebrate on March 17 to exercise good judgment - not “good luck” - to get home safely.
+St. Patrick’s Day is considered one of the heaviest drinking holidays, and this year it falls on a Sunday which could lead to more revelers celebrating – and more impaired drivers on the roadways – throughout the weekend.
+NW Insurance Council urges all who choose to celebrate the holiday to exercise good judgment – not “good luck” – to get home safely.

 A DUI citation/arrest could cost $10,000 or more in fines and court costs, but it doesn’t stop there.
 Depending on the insurance company, a DUI could at least double the cost of auto insurance or even cause an insurer to non-renew a driver’s policy.

-DUI infractions aren’t limited to just alcohol, but also marijuana, illegal drugs, prescription drugs and even over the counter drugs like Nyquil, Ambien and allergy medications.
+DUI infractions aren’t limited to just alcohol, but also marijuana, illegal drugs, prescription drugs and even over the counter drugs like Nyquil, Ambien and allergy medications that can cause drowsiness.

-To an insurer, having a DUI on your record indicates a highly risky driving history, which means you will likely pay more for auto insurance.
+To an insurer, a DUI citation on your record indicates highly risky driving behavior, which means you will likely pay substantially more for auto insurance, and you may be limited in which companies will underwrite your auto policy.

-A driving record is a primary factor insurers use to determine auto insurance premiums.
+A driving record is a primary factor that insurers consider to determine auto insurance eligibility and premium.
 Insurance companies may review a motor vehicle report (driving record) during the application process for a new auto insurance policy, or when the policy is up for renewal.
-Drivers with an infraction for DUI – for alcohol or drugs (legal or illegal) – would likely see a premium increase or surcharge, or their policy may not be renewed.
+Drivers with an infraction for DUI – for alcohol or drugs (legal or illegal) – are far more likely see a premium increase or surcharge, or their policy may not be renewed.

 The impact that a DUI infraction can have on the availability or cost of an auto insurance policy varies by state, and depends on circumstances, the driver’s previous claims and driving history and the insurance company’s underwriting and rating practices.

-If you plan to celebrate this St. Patrick’s Day or any other time, NW Insurance Council encourages everyone to arrange for a sober designated driver in advance, take a taxi or rideshare or use public transportation.
-If you’re at someone’s house, spend the night.
+If you plan to celebrate this St. Patrick’s Day or any other time, NW Insurance Council encourages everyone to arrange for a sober designated driver in advance, call a taxi, tap a rideshare app on your smartphone or use public transportation.
+If you are celebrating at someone’s home, spend the night.
 Plenty of options exist for getting home safe and sound if you’re impaired by drugs or alcohol.

 View All Posts